Frequently Asked Questions

 By making any purchase to be delivered outside of Singapore.

 You agree that we are free from any level of liability and warranty that includes failure and defects of the machine, damage from freight and any form of direct or indirect damages.
+We are also unable to provide support for overseas as we do not have any technicians located overseas.

 We will also not be responsible for any customs duties or complications that may occur in the importing nation’s territory.